Vinay-Vinod/Vinay-Vinod.github.io/_posts/2021-03-06-IMPLEMENTING-SIR-MODELS-IN-PYTHON.md

 3. I(0) = I_0 (I-naught)
 4. R(0) = R_0 (R-naught)

-Knowing all of this, we are ready to write a system of differential equations for this model, or in other words, derivates for each dependent variable.
+Knowing all of this, we are ready to write a system of differential equations for this model, or in other words, derivatives for each dependent variable.
 Below is an image for the system of equations.

 ![sys_eq](/images/sys_eq.png)